The Dynamics of Compact Laser Pulses: Introduction

 Advances in laser technology have made possible the exploration of physical processes on unprecedented temporal and spatial scales.
 They have also opened up new possibilities for accelerating charged particles using laser-matter interactions.
-Multi- and single cycle high intensity ($10^{10}- 10^{15}$ Watts/cm${}^2$) laser pulses can be produced using Q-switching or mode-locking techniques \cite{brabec2000intense}.
-Such pulses can accelerate charged particles such as electrons to relativistic speeds where radiation reaction and quantum effects may influence their dynamics.
-Lower intensity pulses have also been used as diagnostic tools for exploring the structure of plasmas in various states \cite{buck2011real,matlis2006snapshots}.
-In order to interpret experimental data involving classical laser interactions with both charged and neutral matter, theoretical models \cite{mackenroth2010determining,tsung2002generation,ziolkowski1991collective,ziolkowski2006metamaterial} rely crucially on parameterizations of the electromagnetic fields in laser pulses, particularly in situations where traditional formulations using monochromatic or paraxial-beam approximations have limitations \cite{liu2011exact,harvey2011symmetry,terranova2014particle}.
+Multi- and single cycle high intensity ($10^{10}- 10^{15}\,\text{W}\text{cm}^{-2}$) laser pulses can be produced using Q-switching or mode-locking techniques \cite{brabec2000intense}.
+Pulses of even higher intensity ($\sim 10^{21} \,\text{W}\text{cm}^{-2}$) could accelerate charged particles such as electrons to relativistic speeds where radiation reaction and quantum effects may influence their dynamics \cite{yoffe2015}.
+Lower intensity pulses have also been used as diagnostic tools for exploring the structure of plasmas in various states \cite{buck2011real, matlis2006snapshots}.
+In order to interpret experimental data involving classical laser interactions with both charged and neutral matter, theoretical models \cite{mackenroth2010determining, tsung2002generation, ziolkowski1991collective, ziolkowski2006metamaterial} rely crucially on parameterizations of the electromagnetic fields in laser pulses, particularly in situations where traditional formulations using monochromatic or paraxial-beam approximations have limitations \cite{liu2011exact, harvey2011symmetry, terranova2014particle}.
+Such theoretical models may not be compact in all spatial dimensions and the role of a laser pulse as a classical probe is further limited by the scales that it is designed to resolve.
+Pulse shape design characteristics are often guided by simulations of laser-matter interactions which incorporate the known laws of physics of relevance at such scales.
+For example, the intense experimental activity currently exploring the electromagnetic properties of single-cycle laser pulses with nanoscale objects (such as dielectric and plasmonic nanoparticles) demands efficient modelling tools that accommodate the spatial compactness of such pulses.
+Such tools will eventually require incorporation of quantum effects associated with these interactions in order to properly describe observations and yield practical applications involving nanostructured dielectrics and plasmonic metals \cite{raybould2015focused}.
+Furthermore an effective quantum description of the laser pulse itself would offer a new simulation tool for designing more accurate methods of encoding quantum information.